Poblano Peppers Produce Guide + 25 Recipes!

 It’s all about compromise. 🙂

 I decided to grow poblanos in my summer garden this year for the first time, and I’m so glad that I did.
-They’re so easy to grow, and my poblano plant is still going strong.
+They’re so easy to grow, and my plant is still going strong.

 After harvesting several poblanos from my plant, I couldn’t get over how beautiful they were, and decided to highlight them in a produce guide.

-I couldn’t keep these glossy, dark green peppers all to myself now could I? 🙂
+I couldn’t keep these glossy, dark green peppers all to myself, now could I? 🙂

 Poblano peppers are mild chili peppers that originated in Puebla, Mexico.
 They’re in the capsicum family, which includes chili peppers and bell peppers.